County of Conviction: Los Angeles

 The prosecution primarily relied on the testimony of Edna Gonzalez, who was under the influence of narcotics and alcohol and had not slept in 24 hours at the time of the murder and at prior to her testimony.
 Gonzalez has since recanted her original testimony, stating that she never witnessed the shooting, and, in fact, had never seen anyone get shot.
 She also declared her statement made in 1990 was done under duress pressure and was coerced by the detectives.
 Gonzales further recanted her statement that, before the shooting, Lewis threatened Fairley with gun.
 In fact, since the conviction, three other witnesses denied this ever happened.
 Lewis’s defense attorney never interviewed these witnesses.

 Efrem Paysinger, who was also at A-Day’s house, testified at a 2012 evidentiary hearing that he was with Gonzalez at the time of the shooting and neither of them could have seen the shooting because they were not near the window.
 Although Paysinger was available to testify to this at the time of trial, Lewis’s defense attorney did not interview Paysinger or call him as a witness.

 Recently, the California Supreme Court found Vondell Lewis made a prime facie showing that he received ineffective assistance of counsel.
 Lewis’s case is back in front of the Los Angeles Superior Court where the California Innocence Project will prove that, had Lewis’s defense attorney attempted to investigate this case, he would have found evidence of Lewis’s innocence and the jury would not have convicted Lewis.

 Vondell Lewis has always maintained his innocence and has been seeking relief from the courts since his conviction.
+Despite being released on parole on March 7, 2018, CIP continues to fight to exonerate him as the case is pending in the LA Superior Court.
 We hope he will see that relief in the near future.